noormaulida/hyperhire-bclabs-nodejs/README.md

-# Distributed LLM Assessment
+# Distributed LLM Frontend

-This projects build for Distributed LLM Assesment using NestJS and PostgreSQL.
+This projects build for Distributed LLM using NestJS and PostgreSQL.

 ## Libraries: